Boobae-Vivian/DATA-CLEANING/README.md

    --
    - (a).
 Validate that the cleaned dataset is accurate, complete, and consistent for analysis.
    ---
-   While during the cleaning, we were also validating that the change reflected in the dataset. below are the codes used to confirm effect
+   Throughout the data cleaning process, we continuously validated that the transformations were successfully implemented.
+Below are the key checks performed to confirm the effectiveness of each cleaning step:

+   (i).
+Column Name Standardization & Renaming
+      code used:
+      ```python
+      df.columns
+      ```
-   - df.columns : This verified that column names were successfully  converted to uppercase and Renaming 'calculated_host_listings_count' column was successfully renamed
+      The code verified that all column names were successfully converted to uppercase and confirmed that the column 'calculated_host_listings_count' was successfully renamed to 'HOST_COUNT'.

-   Host_count
+   (ii).
+Text Casing Standardization
+      code used:
+      ```python
+      df['NAME'].value_counts()
+      ```
-   - df['NAME'].value_counts(): This was used to confirm that text casing issue in the 'NAME' column was cleaned and effected
+      This ensured that text casing inconsistencies in the 'NAME' column were corrected and verified that all values in the 'NAME' column now follow the proper casing format.

-   - df['last_review'].dtype and df.info(): these codes were used to confirm that LAST_REVIEW column was succesffully cahnged from object to datatime dtype
+   (iii).
+Data Type Correction
+     code used:
+     ```python
+     df['LAST_REVIEW'].dtype
+     df.info()
+     ```
+     This confirmed that the 'LAST_REVIEW' column was successfully converted from object to datetime format and is now in the correct data type for date-related analysis.

+   (iv).
+Handling Missing Values
+      code used:
+      ```python
+      df.isnull().sum()
+      ```
-   - df.isnull().sum(): This was used to confirm that all missing values have been handled successfully.
+      This ensured that all missing values were properly handled as well as verified that all previously detected missing values have been appropriately addressed.

+   (v).
+Outlier Treatment Validation:
+     The outlier detection method was re-run and was confirmed that extreme values were successfully handled.

+   Below are the screenshots showcasing the results of the final data quality check after cleaning.